torvalds/linux/Documentation/driver-api/serial/driver.rst

 This document is meant as a brief overview of some aspects of the new serial driver.
-It is not complete, any questions you have should be directed to
+It is yest complete, any questions you have should be directed to
 <rmk@arm.linux.org.uk>

 The reference implementation is contained within amba-pl011.c.